 Rovira Kaltwasser, Cristóbal, Paul A. Taggart, Paulina Ochoa Espejo, Pierre Ostiguy, and Cas Mudde, eds.
 2017.
 The Oxford Handbook of Populism.
 First edition.
 Oxford Handbooks.
 Oxford, United Kingdom ; New York: Oxford University Press.

-I have removed this reference and searched for any other potential phantom references in the thesis.
-I have correctly completed the reference to match its source.
+I removed this reference and searched for any other potential phantom references in the thesis.

 Chapters from edited collections are not always referenced correctly in the bibliography – rather than giving the chapter as a discreet unit, the whole text is given.